BiancaGeica/feedback/retrieve-feedback/README.md

 1. Create a simple mapping of courses to categories in a Pickle file.
    Categories are hierarchical.
-   A course is mapeped to a category if it is part of that category or any subcategory.
+   A course is mapped to a category if it is part of that category or any subcategory.
    The Pickle file stores a dictionary: they key is the category ID and the value is a list of course IDs belonging (hierarchically) to that category.
    In the sample run below the output Pickle file is `../../2020-2021-all/courses4categories.p`.
    ```